-Eating disorders impact the health of thousands of teenagers across the United States each year.
-A few questions we must ask ourselves are: What exactly is binge eating?
-How does one go about seeking binge eating disorder treatment?
-Lastly, how dangerous is it to the health and well-being of a young person?
+Eating disorders impact thousands of teenagers across the US.
+What exactly is binge eating?
+How does one find binge eating disorder treatment?
+How dangerous is it to the health of a young person?

-Many teens who struggle with binge eating disorder never get the treatment they need because they don’t report the problem and their families don’t notice what’s going on.
+Many teens who struggle with binge eating disorder never get treatment.
+This is because they don’t report the problem or their families don’t notice what’s going on.

 Much like bulimia nervosa, those living with binge eating problems often go through bouts of uncontrollable eating that usually last fewer than two hours and involve a large amount of food.
 They can’t control it and they can’t stop, often doing the binging in private in order to avoid embarrassment.

 Binge Eating and Guilt

 Binge eaters do not purge their food after bingeing as a bulimic might.
 Rather, a binge eater will simply eat and feel guilty about it later.
 Many binge eaters are morbidly obese or incredibly overweight as a result and have an incredibly difficult time losing the weight and keeping it off.